 - Profiling - Any means of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person to analyze or predict aspects concerning that natural person’s personal preferences.

 - Pseudonymisation - Processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information.

-Starting in May 2018, the General Data Protection Regulation (GDPR) will be enforced resulting in stringent regulations concerning the processing and protection of personal data.
+Since May 2018, the General Data Protection Regulation (GDPR) has been enforced resulting in stringent regulations concerning the processing and protection of personal data.
 This document contains all the information about Crobox regarding these regulations.

 This document is structured as follows: